Division of Lalor: Geography

+The division lost Sunshine in 1977 and then St Albans in 1984.
+Also in 1984, the division regained Melton (which it lost to Burke in 1968).
+Then in 1989, the division lost Melton again, but regained Lara (which it lost to Corio in 1955).
+However, this gain was also reversed in 1994.

+Since then until present (as of 2025), the division of Lalor is roughly based around the City of Wyndham area, though it had briefly regained Melton between 2003 and 2010 after the abolition of Burke.

 History

 The Division was proclaimed at the redistribution of 11 May 1949, and was first contested at the 1949 Federal election.
 It was named after Peter Lalor, the leader of the miners at the Eureka Stockade, and a former member of the Victorian Legislative Assembly.
+It was first won by Reg Pollard of the Labor Party, after he had transferred from the Division of Ballaarat due to Lalor replacing parts of the Ballaarat.

-It is a safe seat for the Australian Labor Party, which has held it for all except three years of its existence, when it was lost in the 1966 landslide.
-However, a redistribution ahead of the 1969 election made it a notional Labor seat.
+Lalor is a safe seat for the Labor Party, which has held it for all except three years of its existence, when it was lost to Mervyn Lee of the Liberal Party in the 1966 landslide.
+However, the redistribution ahead of the 1969 election, which shrunk the seat to a quarter of its original area in south-west Melbourne, made it a notional Labor seat of a 6% margin over the Liberal Party.
 Labor retook the seat easily and has since held it without difficulty.

-It has been held by a succession of senior Labor members: Julia Gillard, Prime Minister of Australia from 2010 to 2013; Barry Jones, former Minister for Science under Bob Hawke and Labor National President; and Jim Cairns, former Treasurer and Deputy Prime Minister under Gough Whitlam.
-As Gillard was Deputy Prime Minister prior to becoming Prime Minister, Lalor is therefore the only federal electorate to have been held by two Deputy Prime Ministers.
+It has been held by a succession of senior Labor members: Julia Gillard, Prime Minister of Australia from 2010 to 2013; Barry Jones, former minister for science under Bob Hawke and Labor national president; and Jim Cairns, former treasurer and deputy prime minister under Gough Whitlam.
+As Gillard was deputy prime minister prior to becoming prime minister, Lalor is therefore the only federal electorate to have been held by two deputy prime ministers.

 The current member for Lalor since the 2013 election is Joanne Ryan.